chARpack/chARpack.github.io/src/routes/development/00-implementation/00-introduction.md

 <img src="/images/development/login_scene.png" alt="Login Scene" class="mx-auto max-w-xl" width="600"/>

 The **Login Scene** is normally only used for a short time during runtime: when starting chARp.
-It provides the necessary functionalities for connecting to a server for collaboration, accessing the debug log, scanning a QR code and entering the **Main Scene**.
+It provides the interface for connecting to a server for collaboration, accessing the debug log, or scanning a QR code and entering the **Main Scene**.

 #### Server Scene
 <img src="/images/development/server_scene.png" alt="Server Scene" class="mx-auto max-w-xl" width="600"/>

-The **Server Scene** contains the framework for collaboration: it manages network connections, tracks interactions in the atom world and broadcasts them to other users to keep collaborators synchronized and also provides the ability to interact with molecules/menus using mouse and keyboard.
+The **Server Scene** contains the framework for collaboration and is the central node for any network traffic.
+In addition, it manages network connections, tracks interactions in the atom world and broadcasts them to other users to keep collaborators synchronized.
+Also, the **Server Scene**  provides the ability to interact with molecules/menus using mouse and keyboard.